University of Technology Sydney

 Upon successful completion of this subject students should be able to:

-2. develop financial plans that meet the needs and wealth management objectives of different individuals
+2. Develop financial plans that meet the needs and wealth management objectives of a diverse range of individuals

 Contribution to the development of graduate attributes

 This subject examines the investment and financial issues arising from the management of personal wealth.
-It commences with an introduction to the Australian financial planning industry and then explores the most important components of wealth management:
+It commences with an introduction to the Australian financial planning industry and continues by exploring the most important components of wealth management.

-Students will develop a financial plan that meets the specific needs of a hypothetical client.
-Successful completion of this subject will contribute to students’ acquiring the following graduate attributes:
+Successful completion of this subject will contribute to the following graduate attributes (GAs):

 Teaching and learning strategies

-As a means of connecting the subject to professional practice and providing an active learning experience, a variety of guest lecturers from the financial planning industry are invited to speak about their professional practice.
+As a means of connecting the subject to professional practice and providing an active learning experience, guest lecturers from the financial planning industry are invited to speak about their professional practice and experience.
 Their lectures provide real-life examples on how they manage the impact of the ethical, regulatory, and legal environments in which they operate.
 These talks help reinforce concepts learned in class and from online materials.
 Students are encouraged to ask the guest lecturers questions.

-There will be two in-class quizzes, in the form of a multiple choice quiz in Week 3 and a short answer quiz in Week 7.
+There will be quizzes during the semester.
 Students’ scores in these quizzes will form part of their overall assessment for the subject.
 The correct solutions will be uploaded to the learning management system.

-Students will be required to submit a financial plan for a hypothetical client in Week 9 At the end of the lecture each week, time will be allocated for students to discuss how the concepts and strategies learned in class may be applied to this assignment.
+Students will be required to submit a financial plan for hypothetical clients at the end of the semester.
+Time will be allocated for students to discuss how the concepts and strategies learned in class may be applied to this assignment.
 This will provide students with an important in-class collaborative learning experience.

-Students are encouraged to use the Discussion Board to interact with each other, and to enhance their understanding of the topics covered in the subject.
+Students are encouraged to use the Discussion Board to ask questions and interact with each other, and to enhance their understanding of the topics covered in the subject.

 Content (topics)